 To hunt big game, all participants must first purchase a qualifying license through Colorado Parks and Wildlife, or from one of the many retail sellers across the state.
 Licenses are typically made available on the 1st of March each year.
 Prior to application, participants must purchase a Habitat Stamp, and those born after January 1, 1949, must also possess a Hunter Education Certificate.

 Once a qualifying license is acquired, prospective big game hunters, including youth participants, can enter into the primary permit draw which is typically held in mid to late May.
-Those not chosen in the primary draw are welcome to enter into a secondary draw conducted in July, and any remaining unused licenses are typically made available in August.
+Those not chosen in the primary draw are welcome to enter a secondary draw conducted in July, and any remaining unused permits are made available in August.

 To hunt specific big game species in Colorado, dates are finalized in January for individual archery, muzzleloader, and rifle seasons.
 Both residents and non-residents are required to purchase specific big game tags for deer, elk, pronghorn, moose, and bear.